jh3nd3rs0n/jargyle/README.md

                 <routeIds>
                     <routeId>omega</routeId>
                 </routeIds>
-                <doc>Traffic after the CONNECT command for port 443 will be will be routed through omega</doc>
+                <doc>Traffic for the CONNECT command for port 443 will be will be routed through omega</doc>
             </socks5RequestRoutingRule>
         </socks5RequestRoutingRules>
     </setting>